bento-video/bento/docs/dashboard-deployment-guide.md

 the following variable references the public endpoint of your EC2 instance

-`ENV PUBLIC_EC2_IP`
+`ENV PUBLIC_EC2_IP` ec2IP:3001

-the hostname and needs to be replaced with your EC2 instance's public IP or DNS name, both values are returned withing the output the following command:
+the hostname and port need to be replaced with your EC2 instance's public IP or DNS name, both values are returned withing the output the following command:

 `aws ec2 describe-instances`